List of tax deductions for lawn care business owners: 8 landscaping write-offs

 If you have employees or freelancers/contractors working for your landscaping or lawn care business, you can deduct their wages from your taxes.
 This can be a significant amount that can help reduce your tax burden.

-Not only is their salary deductible, but also other payments related to their work, such as Social Security and more.
+Their salary is deductible, as are other payments related to their work, such as workers’ compensation insurance.

 How NEXT helps support lawn care and landscaping business professionals